 This week we should also start to pick our Shiraz, but next week will be the true onset of the “Shiraz-alanche”.

 8th February 2017

 The good news is that overall the vineyards are looking great.
 The above average spring rains have made a hugely positive impact on the vineyards – we’ve not seen above average rainfall for 20 years!
 The canopies are lush and healthy and they’re providing good shading to the vines and the bunches.
 What’s also exciting from a grape grower’s perspective is that the crop levels are up on average.
 So after three seasons of low yields or none at all, it’s very uplifting to see lots of green bunches on the vines.

-The only downside is that there have been cases of hen and chicken (a term to describe grape bunches containing berries differing greatly in size and, most importantly, maturity) in the Cabernet Sauvignon and some isolated areas of Shiraz.
+The only downside is that there have been cases of hen and chicken.
+A term to describe grape bunches containing berries differing greatly in size and, most importantly, maturity.
+Found in the Cabernet Sauvignon and some isolated areas of Shiraz.

 These shot berries (chickens) will not develop into full-size grapes.
 This is mainly due to the high winds and some cooler weather we had during the pollination of the flowers in these vines.
 Viticulturists can control a lot of things, but they’re yet to work out how to control the wind and temperature in the vineyard.

 Apart from this issue, we’re shaping up for a good vintage.
 Then again, it could rain for the next two months and turn to pot (or bot).
 So cross your fingers, toast the weather gods with a nice wine and I’ll join you in looking forward to tasting the new vintage.